-Hard wheat will resist “falling” during rising, baking and cooling.
+Hard wheat will resist “falling” during rising, baking, and cooling.
 If you tried to bake a loaf of bread with a “soft” wheat you probably ended up with a sunken-in, deflated, failure of a loaf.
-Hard wheat will hold it’s form.
+Hard wheat will hold its form.

 You can use hard red or hard white.
 Red is nuttier – I love this in my loaves.
 I prefer to use hard white when making cinnamon rolls or pizza rolls.

 Spelt or Kamut are my recommendations for a beginning supergrain.
 These are added to the basic loaf recipe for a nutritional punch.
-There are many other “supergrains” out there, but these are my 2 favorite.
+There are many other “supergrains” out there, but these are my 2 favorites.

 Kamut has 40% more protein than regular wheat.
 It contains fatty acids, B vitamins, Omega-3’s, Vitamin E, fiber, selenium, zinc, magnesium, it’s high in lipids, fights inflammation and strengthens the immune system. (source) (source2)

 Spelt is also high in protein and fiber, contains vitamin B2, manganese, niacin, thiamin, copper, and magnesium.
 It contains less gluten than wheat and is more easily absorbed and digested.
 It helps prevent diabetes and other insulin-resistant diseases. (source) (source2)